pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 Why event sourcing?
 ===================

-In earlier approaches to application architecture, domain models were built using domain object, often several domain objects were affected by a single command, and only the current state of domain objects was persisted.
+In an earlier approach to enterprise application architecture, domain models were built using domain objects.
+Often several domain objects were affected by a single command, and only the current state of domain objects was persisted.

 This approach caused several difficulties when software applications became more complex and when software systems became more distributed.

 One important difficult was ensuring the consistency of the recorded state of an application when several domain objects were changed concurrently.
 Another important difficulty was the reliable propagation of the state of an application in a distributed system.

 Introducing the notion of an 'aggregate' as a cluster of entities and value objects helped to resolve the consistency problem, by ordering the set of all decisions in